jamesshore/quixote/docs/quixote.md

 * `quixote.browser.enlargesFrameToPageSize()`: Mobile Safari ignores frame width and height attributes when the page is larger than the frame.
 It uses the page dimensions instead.
 This function returns true if the current browser exhibits that behavior.

-* `quixote.browser.enlargesFonts()`: Mobile Safari will increase the size of small fonts when the frame is larger than the browser window.
+* `quixote.browser.enlargesFonts()`: Mobile Safari will increase the size of small fonts depending on the width of the frame.
 (You can prevent this behavior by using `-webkit-text-size-adjust: 100%;` in your CSS.)
 This function returns true if the current browser exhibits that behavior.